 How does RedfinNow work?

-RedfinNow promises a “radically convenient way to sell a home,” and their process for sellers in indeed dead simple.
-Here’s how it works:
+RedfinNow promises a “radically convenient way to sell a home,” and their process for sellers is indeed simple.
+Here's how it works:

 - Request an offer online: You enter your address on the RedfinNow website.
 You can upload photos of your home that demonstrate features like flooring, countertops, cabinets, and walls.
-Then RedfinNow will send you an initial offer range for your home.
+Then RedfinNow will send you an initial offer for your home in a few days.

-- Purchase offer: If you’re happy with RedfinNow’s offer, you accept by signing the form online and select a closing date between 7 and 60 days from signing.
-If you’re not happy, you’re out of luck.
-RedfinNow doesn’t negotiate on price.
+- Accept the offer: If you're happy with RedfinNow's offer, you accept by signing the form online and select a closing date between 10-30 days from signing.

-- Third-party inspection: RedfinNow schedules a general inspection of your home by a third party.
-This inspection takes between two and three hours.
-RedfinNow might also schedule one or more specialized follow-up inspections.
-You’ll receive an inspection report detailing all “essential” repairs and an estimated cost for completing them.
-RedfinNow adjusts their final offer to account for these repair costs or you can complete the repair work yourself before closing.
+- Inspection: RedfinNow schedules a general inspection of your home, and any other specialized inspections that might be needed.
+You'll receive an inspection report detailing all “essential” repairs and an estimated cost for completing them.
+RedfinNow adjusts their final offer to account for these repair costs.
 If you disagree with this assessment, you can cancel the sales contract.

 - Closing the deal: At closing, you pay standard closing costs, get paid by RedfinNow, and move out of your home.
 RedfinNow then begins performing repair work on your house and getting it ready to sell to the next buyer.